Geometric calculus on pseudo-Riemannian manifolds: Survey and motivation

 for an affine connection $D$. \item There are three important types of special basis: orthonormal, holonomic, and gradient.
 An orthonormal basis is one such that $g_{ij}= \eta(i) \, \dd_{ij}$ with $\eta(i)=\pm 1$.
 A holonomic basis is one such that $L_{ijk}=0$.
 A gradient basis is one such that $\e_i = \DDD \ph_i$ (gradient $\DDD$ defined later) for some set $\ph_i$ of scalar fields.
 An orthonormal basis is reciprocal to an orthonormal basis.
 A holonomic basis is reciprocal to a gradient basis, and vice-versa. \item We use a special notation for coordinate bases.
 For a coordinate system $x^i$, coordinate bases are denoted $e(x_i)$ (this would usually be denoted $\frac{\pp}{\pp x^i}$), and are holonomic.
 Coordinate derivatives of a scalar field are then written $\pp_{e(x_i)} \ph= \frac{\pp \ph}{\pp x^i}$.
 The reciprocal basis to $e(x_i)$ is the coordinate gradient basis $dx^i = \DDD x^i = g^{ij} e(x_i)$ obtained from the gradient of the scalar coordinate functions.
 These are both vector bases, no dual space was introduced. \item In an arbitrary basis~$e_i$ (which might be holonomic, orthonormal, or neither), metric-compatibility and torsion-freeness of the connection are expressed by

 Thus if general connection coefficients are written as

 it immediately follows that the Levi-Civita connection is given by $\chi_{ijk}=0$.
-In general the $\chi_{ijk}$ are called ``contorsion coefficients''.
-Despite their simplicity, the above formulas for the connection in an arbitrary basis are surprisingly rare. \item The affine connection is extended to a ``multivector directional derivative'' (MDD) by demanding the product rule
+In general the $\chi_{ijk}$ are called ``contorsion coefficients''. \item The affine connection is extended to a ``multivector directional derivative'' (MDD) by demanding the product rule

 hold on all multivectors $A,B$.
-MDDs are defined axiomatically, and their existence is proved by construction.
-(This existence proof is a key new result of the paper.)
+MDDs will be defined axiomatically, and their existence proved by construction.
 It is also proved from the axioms that MDDs are grade-preserving, and that a similar product rule also holds for the dot and wedge products. \item MDDs are extended to act on tensor fields by a direct chain-rule computation.
 For example if $T(A,B)$ is a multilinear function (tensor) with multivector inputs $A,B$ then, by the chain rule, its tensor derivative $D_a T$ is defined by

 where $a$ is a vector and derivatives on the right hand side are MDDs.
 The relation of this expression to the chain rule is clarified in the text.
 In terms of tensor coefficients, this becomes the usual